By Dubya Carports | June 27, 2026 | 8 min read

 Building permits in Orangeburg County are typically valid for 6-12 months from the date of issuance.
 If construction isn't completed within that timeframe, you may need to apply for an extension or obtain a new permit.

-Published April 19, 2026 | Dubya Carports serves Orangeburg, Cordova, North, Rowesville, Cameron, and all of Orangeburg County, SC.
+Updated June 27, 2026 | Dubya Carports serves Orangeburg, Cordova, North, Rowesville, Cameron, and all of Orangeburg County, SC, plus surrounding areas.

 Custom carport installation in Orangeburg County.
 Call us today for a no-obligation quote.